cs10/sp23/syllabus.md

 ## Primary Course Components

-* **Lecture**: Lecture will be live and in person in HP Auditorium (306 Soda Hall).
-Lecture will also be live-cast and recordings will also be posted on cs10.org after class.
+* **Lecture**: Lecture will be live and in person in Birge Hall (Birge 50).
+Lecture will also be live-casted, with recordings posted on the website after class.
 Lecture introduces concepts and gives you and overview of what is happening in labs and discussions.

 * **Lab Sections**: Labs will be held synchronously and are the primary place you will learn to program.
 While lab attendance is not mandatory, you will need to attend lab or office hours to get credit for them.
 To earn full credit for a lab, it must be completed, submitted, and checked-off.
 Checkoff can be done synchronously either in lab or in office hours.
-If you have a special circumstance where you are unable to check-off a lab, you may ask for an extension using our extension form (see below).
-Each lab will be due by the end of the following lab day (labs assigned on Mon/Tue are due on Wed/Thu.
+If you have a special circumstance where you are unable to check-off a lab, you may ask for an extension using our extension form (see [Extensions Requests](https://cs10.org/sp23/syllabus/#extension-requests) section).
+Each lab will be due by the end of the following lab day (Labs assigned on Mon/Tue are due on Wed/Thu.
 Those assigned Wed/Thu are due on the next lab on Mon/Wed.)
 There will be 17 total labs — but only your top 15 lab scores will count towards your grade (i.e. you get two lab drops).
 Each lab is worth 2 points.
 Half a point will be deducted for each day that a lab is checked off late; however, a maximum of 1 point will be deducted for any given lab.
 You should plan on attending the lab you sign up for the entire term, but you may attend other lab sections or office hours to get checked off or get extra help.

 * **Discussion Sections**: Discussion sections are where you will delve into the content more deeply with worksheets in traditional “pen-and-paper” style.
 This is where you will develop the theoretical computational skills needed to understand the basics of programming.
-While we <b> strongly encourage </b> students to attend Discussions in-person, we will also post recordings for students who can not attend some sections.
+While we <b> strongly encourage </b> students to attend Discussions in-person, we will post recordings for students who can not attend some sections.

 * **Office Hours**: During office hours, you can meet with a TA for help with course material, assignments, or bigger picture questions.

-* **Instructor Office Hours**: Professor Garcia will be holding Instructor OH which you may attend for more conceptual help or to discuss anything you like (e.g. career/major advice or how you're doing in the class) within reason.
+* **Instructor Office Hours**: Professor Garcia will be holding Instructor office hours, which you may attend for more conceptual help or to discuss anything you like (e.g. career/major advice or how you're doing in the class) within reason.

 * **Projects**: These assignments will be one of the best ways for you to apply what you have learned in lecture, lab and discussion.
-These will be a bit more time intensive than the other assignments and will require you to be caught up on the other components of the class.
+These will be a bit more time intensive than the other assignments and will require you to be caught up on the components of the course.

 * **Project Parties**: These will serve as specialized office hours where you will be able to come work and get help on whatever project is currently assigned.
-We strongly encourage you to attend these as they will help you finish your assignments on time.
+We strongly encourage you to attend project parties as they will help you finish your assignments on time.

 ## Grading Breakdown